bingeli1212/nitrile-preview/doc/DOC-diagram.md

   make a right turn, then set the angle to a negative number.

 + [clock:30,1]
++ [clock:30,1,4,0]

-  This is to create a new point that is relative to the current point or last direction in the clockwise direction and for a given distance.
+  This is to create a new point that is away from the current point in a direciton described by the angle, where angle 0 is straight north, and 90 degree is to the right hand side, -90 to the left hand side, and 180 is due south.
+The first argument is the angle, and the second one is the distance away from the current point.

+  If there are a total of four arguments, then the last two arguments represents the x/y coordinates of a point from which the base angle is to be computed.
+The base angle is the angle formed between the due north line and the line between the current point and the new point.
+The clock angle is then being added on top of the base angle before used to figure out the new location.

 + [flip:5,5]